RTAndrew/data-science-nanodedree/README.md

 * chicago.csv

 #### Requirements
-Forgot the requirements, as my PC died and I also used mostly Udacity's virtual console. xD
+Forgot the requirements, as my PC died and I mostly used the Udacity's virtual console. xD

+## Project 3 - Submit your Work on GitHub

+### Overview
+To conclude the course, the student was tasked to upload all of the files used during the course to Github using git, and also provide all the bash commands used to achieve it.